Last Updated on 23 December 2025 by Cycloscope

 Rolling hills full of olive trees, laid-back country life, constant ups and downs with stunning views… with only one downside: very few accommodation options all the way from Fez to Chefchouane.

-From Fez or Meknes there are several similar roads to get north toward Chefchouane, all of them will pass by Ouezzane, which is the only place with accommodation I could find in this area.
+From Fez or Meknes, there are several similar roads north toward Chefchouane, all of which pass through Ouezzane, the only place with accommodation I could find in this area.
 Interesting detours would be Moulay Boucht from Fez – with its ancient fortress – or Moulay Idriss Zerhoun, with the Roman ruins just 20km north of Meknes.

-All of these roads are rather pleasant to ride although not as spectacular as others, all have lots of hills.
-From Ouezzane to Chefchoune the landscape is gorgeous again, much greener than in the south.
+All of these roads are relatively pleasant to ride, although not as spectacular as others; all have lots of hills.
+From Ouezzane to Chefchoune, the landscape is gorgeous again, much greener than in the south.

-Chefchoune, also known as the blue city, is very touristic but it’s got a cool vibe and it’s definitely pretty.
-The mountainous and lush surroundings offer nice hiking opportunities around the Jebel El-Kelaa mountain.
+Chefchoune, also known as the Blue City, is very touristy, but it’s got a cool vibe and is definitely pretty.
+The mountainous, lush surroundings offer nice hiking opportunities around Jebel El-Kelaa.

-The Mediterranean coast can be busy in summer and middle seasons but it’s very quiet in winter.
-Ups and down between scenic cliffs and grey-sand beaches, with a few towns in between before arriving at the beautiful city of Tetouan, which is worth a stop to explore its medina.
+The Mediterranean coast can be busy in summer and the middle seasons, but it’s very quiet in winter.
+Ups and downs between scenic cliffs and grey-sand beaches, with a few towns in between before arriving at the beautiful city of Tetouan, which is worth a stop to explore its medina.

-From Tetouan, is a short urban ride to Ceuta, where you’ll cross the border with Spain and get a ferry to Europe.
+From Tetouan, it’s a short urban ride to Ceuta, where you’ll cross the border into Spain and take a ferry to Europe.

 More ferry connections are available from the Tanger Med port, which is also nearby – about 40km east of the city of Tangier.

-Winter, on the other hand, is quite mild at low elevations but can get freezing cold on the Atlas Mountains, with strong winds and snow.
-If you’re well equipped for cold weather and/or plan on staying mostly in the lowlands, maybe cross the Atlas only once.
+Winter, on the other hand, is relatively mild at low elevations but can get cold in the Atlas Mountains, with strong winds and snow.
+If you’re well-equipped for cold weather and/or plan on staying primarily in the lowlands, maybe cross the Atlas only once.
 Then even December, January, and February are viable months for a bikepacking trip in Morocco.

-But the best times of the year for biking in Morocco are definitely Spring and Autumn.
+But the best times of the year to bike in Morocco are definitely spring and autumn.
 In Spring, from late March to late May, the flower season is in full blossom, turning the landscapes into colorful impressionist paintings.

 Autumn is also great, our bike adventure in Morocco started in late October and ended in early December.
-On the coast and lowlands the temperatures were perfect, even a bit too warm sometimes, while the Atlas was chill at high altitudes but overall easily doable with the right gear.
+On the coast and lowlands, the temperatures were perfect, even a bit too warm sometimes, while the Atlas was chill at high altitudes, but overall, it was easily doable with the right gear.

-Morocco is a very dry country, except in the north, rain is quite rare.
-The wet season should be from October to April but we didn’t see a single drop of rain, only clear blue skies.
+Morocco is an arid country; except in the north, rain is quite rare.
+The wet season should be from October to April, but we didn’t see a single drop of rain, only clear blue skies.

-While you’ll most likely be in your summer cycling attire when along the coast, possibly even in the middle of the winter, on the Atlas you can easily find yourself coping with below 5C (41F).
+While you’ll most likely be in your summer cycling attire when along the coast, possibly even in the middle of winter, on the Atlas, you can easily find yourself coping with below 5C (41F).

-So, pack some mild winter gear, especially a warm sleeping bag as temperatures drop during the night.
+So, pack some mild winter gear, especially a warm sleeping bag, since temperatures drop overnight.

 If you want a complete packing list, have a look at our Bikepacking Gear List article and/or our Essential Gear for Cycle Touring.